Cryptonomic/Nautilus/README.md

 ## Initialize Environment

-This script builds and deploys a conseil, postgres, and/or tezos container.
-Please note, in order to run the containers, ports 1337(conseil front end), 8732(tezos rpc), and 9732(tezos network)  will need to be opened.
+This script builds and deploys a Conseil, Postgres, and/or Tezos container.
+Please note, in order to run the containers, ports 1337(conseil front end), 8732(tezos rpc), and 9732(tezos network)  will need to be opened, additionally, .

 In this repo, there is provided a default configuration for all three containers, this config folder is located in docker/config/local.
 These configuration values can be changed, it's advisable, but not required to copy the config folder to another location so that the original can be kept intact for reference purposes.